-When you host a party, you can also take steps to discourage guests from driving home if they have had too much to drink.
+When you host a party, you can also take steps to discourage guests from driving home if they have had too much to drink or have consumed cannabis.
 Here are some suggestions:

 - Set up “house rules” that make driving home after drinking too much not acceptable.
 Tell your guests about these rules before they arrive.
 Then they can make alternative plans for going home if they plan to drink.

 - Offer guests fruit juices, mineral water and soft drinks as alternatives to alcoholic beverages.